 You can insert multiple storyboards at once by using a comma-separated list of ids, either within the storyboard or on creating a new storyboard.
 In the latter case you input one or more ids – if you do more than one they should be comma-separated with no extra spaces – in the "Add from IDs" field in the Add Storyboard dialog.
 Paste your storyboards into the field and press "Save".
 It will usually take a few seconds to create that new composite storyboard.

 Insert Access – controlling availability for your storyboard

-Every storyboard has a setting called "Insert Access" that controls if this storyboard can be inserted into another or not.
+Every storyboard has a setting called "Insert Access", which you find under "settings" in the top menu.
+This controls if this storyboard can be inserted into another or not.
 This makes it possible to protect your storyboards both in full or to leave access within your account.

 - None (Default): When Insert Access is set to "None," the storyboard can not be inserted into another storyboard.
 This is the default setting due to security reasons – if you do not actively change this setting no one can insert your storyboard.

 - Within account: When the Insert Access is set to "Within account," the storyboard can only be inserted in other storyboards under the same agency account.
 This is good for sharing things within the organization but not giving access to others.

 - Public: When the Insert Access is set to "Public" anyone that has the id or URL can insert it into their storyboards.
 The URL that is used for insertion is not readable for non-users of Storykit.
 Only use this if you want your storyboard to be openly insertable.

 Re-use of standard pieces: Create a "Good Stuff" job.

 It can be very efficient to have a Job where you gather all of your standard storytelling pieces, such as outros, specific narrative elements, or payoffs and taglines.
 And if you create these from within the same job – that's a super-easy way also to have all of your assets in the same place.